Officers of the Board

 C. Thomas Bates, CPA

-Allan is Chairman of Airbus North America Holdings, Inc. He oversees the activities of Airbus in the United States and Canada in several key areas, including governmental affairs.
+Allan is Chairman of Airbus Americas, Inc. He oversees the activities of Airbus in the United States and Canada in several key areas, including governmental affairs.
 Airbus functions in North America include marketing and sales support for airlines and other customers, as well as product and technical support and training for pilots, flight attendants and maintenance specialists.

 Allan currently serves on the boards of a number of civic, industry, charity and educational groups including the Nature Conservancy of Texas and the St. Jude’s Children’s Hospital Professional Advisory Board to name a few.